eclipse-iofog/Agent/docs/ioFog-Command-Line-Specification.md

                          -df &lt;#seconds&gt;                    Set the post diagnostics frequency -idc &lt;on/off&gt;                     Set the mode on which any not registered docker container will be shutted down
                          -gps &lt;auto/off/#DD.DDD,DD.DDD&gt;    Set gps location of fog.
 Use auto to get coordinates by IP, use off to forbid gps,use GPS coordinates in DD format to set them manually
+                         -ft &lt;auto/intel_amd/arm&gt;          Set fog type.
+Use auto to detect fog type by system commands, use arm or intel_amd to set it manually

 Report bugs to: edgemaster@iofog.org